 Finally, please note that there is a UCT Writing Centre open to students from all disciplines on Level 6 of the Hlanganani Building, Upper Campus.
-Useful information is available on their website: http://www.ched.uct.ac.za/adp/writing/.
+Useful information is available on their website: Home | Writing Centre.

 Format of the research task